What qualification do you need to teach English abroad?

 Online TEFL courses

 You don’t have much money, but you don’t want to go into the classroom completely blind and you are not interested in one of the countries mentioned above.
-Lots of organisations run TEFL certificates online, ranging in length from 50 hours to 160 hours.
+Lots of organisations run TEFL certificates online, ranging in length from 50 hours to 160 hours and more.
 You’ll get information and training in teaching, language and classroom management.
 What you won’t get is any practical practice in teaching and feedback on that.
-Online TEFLs are not widely accepted, whatever the organisation offering them says, but as I said above, you can still get a job with one, just like you can if you don’t have a certificate at all.
+Online TEFLs are not as widely accepted, whatever the organisation offering them says, but as I said above, you can still get a job with one, just like you can if you don’t have a certificate at all.
 Again, many people start with an online TEFL, and then upgrade to a better certificate later.

 Programmes that train you and then allocate you a teaching placement